StackState Self-hosted v4.5.x

 This page describes StackState v4.5.x.
 The StackState 4.5 version range is End of Life (EOL) and no longer supported.
 We encourage customers still running the 4.5 version range to upgrade to a more recent release.

-Health synchronization adds existing health checks from external monitoring systems to StackState topology elements.
+Health synchronization allows you to add existing health checks from external monitoring systems to StackState topology elements.
 Health data is calculated in the external monitoring system using its own data and rules, then automatically synchronized and attached to the associated topology elements in StackState.

-The StackState Receiver API will automatically receive and process all incoming health data.
-StackState doesn't require additional configuration to enable health synchronization, however, the health data received should match the expected JSON format.
+The StackState receiver API will automatically receive and process all incoming health data.
+No additional configuration is required in StackState to enable this, however, the health data received should match the expected JSON format.